 Rev. Patrice Fowler-Searcy

-Patrice is grateful and acknowledges God for her many blessings and gifts.
-She was honored in 1999, by being accepted as one of 50 individuals from across the country to participate in the second annual Harvard Divinity School Summer Leadership Institute for Church-based Community and Economic Development; chosen as a result of her committed work in the East Liberty community.
+Patrice was honored in 1999 by being accepted as one of 50 individuals from across the country to participate in the second annual Harvard Divinity School Summer Leadership Institute for Church-based Community and Economic Development; chosen as a result of her committed work in the East Liberty community.

 Mr. Peterson has served on the board since 2010.
-He is currently an independent community development consultant, and has worked in the community development and community planning industry for over 30 years.
+He is currently an independent community development consultant and has worked in community development and community planning for over 30 years.
 He also serves as a program reader for the Community Development Financial Institution Fund.

 Mr. Pelles has served on the board since 2004.
-He has vast knowledge and experience in retail and commercial deposits, investments and lending.
-Mr. Pelles is currently a senior banker at Citizens Bank.
+He is currently a senior banker at Citizens Bank where he has gained extensive knowledge and experience in retail and commercial deposits, investments, and lending.
 His broad knowledge of finance and marketing contribute greatly to East Liberty Development, Inc.

-Pamela Collier, founder of the Lord Marketing Group, is a tenured public relations and community development professional.
-With over a decade of experience, her firm offers strategic PR campaigns, communication planning, media outreach, event planning and community development services.
+Pamela Collier is the founder of the Lord Marketing Group and a tenured public relations and community development professional.
+With over a decade of experience, her firm offers strategic PR campaigns, communication planning, media outreach, event planning, and community development services.
 She joined the ELDI board in 2003 after living in Philadelphia and DC.
-Witnessing the urban renewal occurring there, she was excited to become a part of an organization that actively makes a difference in the lives of the community.
+Witnessing the urban renewal occurring there, she was excited to become a part of an organization that actively makes a difference in the lives of community members.

 Marie Wilkerson is an administrative research assistant at the University of Pittsburgh.
-East Liberty has been her home since 1971, and she has been a home owner in East Liberty since 1995.
-After attending several public community meetings, Ms. Wilkerson desired to become a member of the ELDI Community Planning Committee in 2014, and then joined the board in 2016.
+East Liberty has been her home since 1971, and she has been a homeowner in East Liberty since 1995.
+After attending several public community meetings, Ms. Wilkerson desired to become a member of the East Liberty Community Planning Committee in 2014 and subsequently joined the board in 2016.

-Donna M. Jackson is a resident of the Lincoln and Lemington area and a retired Telecommunications Officers for the City of Pittsburgh.
-She developed a passion for community engagement and revitalization after witnessing disinvestment in many low-income communities as well as the growing disparity of access to quality affordable housing, services, education, well-being and economic opportunities within her own neighborhood.
-As one of the leaders driving sustainable change in Larimer through the Larimer Consensus Group, she played a key role in in positioning the organization to win the Choice Neighborhoods $30-million-dollar competitive grant.
+Donna M. Jackson is a resident of the Lincoln and Lemington area and a retired telecommunications officers for the City of Pittsburgh.
+She developed a passion for community engagement and revitalization after witnessing disinvestment in many low-income communities as well as the growing disparity of access to quality affordable housing, services, education, well-being, and economic opportunities within her own neighborhood.
+As one of the leaders driving sustainable change in Larimer through the Larimer Consensus Group, she played a key role in positioning the organization to win the competitive $30 million Choice Neighborhoods Implementation Grant.
 She continues to work with the Larimer community to engage residents in a process to create a green, sustainable neighborhood where families can thrive while simultaneously serving on the ELDI board and sharing her expertise.